 - Arrests for certain enumerated offenses or a Protection From Abuse Order is grounds for revocation of your permit.
 Your license will be revoked, whether the firearm was involved in the incident or not.
 State law requires that you notify us if you become ineligible to maintain your license to carry a firearm.

 - If you are carrying a firearm and come into contact with a Law Enforcement Officer, follow all instructions you are given.
-Do not make any sudden moves, keep your hands visible, and notify the officer immediately that you have a firearms license and a firearm on your person.
+Do not make any sudden moves and keep your hands visible.

 These are a few of the many considerations you should keep in mind.
 Please use common sense and basic handgun safety considerations at all times.
 Again, carrying a firearm requires responsibility.